FrostyX/frostyx.github.io/_drafts/modules-with-copr-packages.md

 ---

 In the [last article](/posts/how-to-build-modules-in-copr), we have talked about [Fedora modularity project](https://docs.pagure.org/modularity/) and how to submit a module to be built in Copr.
-If you choose to write a modulemd file manually, you may be puzzled on how to have a package built in Copr as the part of the module.
+If you choose to write a modulemd file manually, you may be puzzled on how to have a package which has been built in Copr as the part of the module.
 This is exactly what this article is going to be about.

 Let's assume that you have your [modulemd yaml](https://pagure.io/modulemd/blob/master/f/spec.yaml) file created and you want to add a package from Copr into it.
 We are going to modify the `components` section, which should so far look like this